Gilbert Awards - General Information

 Applications are available online only.
-The closing deadline for 2014 applications was Friday, Sept 5, 2014, 5 p.m.
+The closing deadline for 2015 applications is Friday, September 18, 2015, 5 p.m.
 (Pacific Time).
 Award recipients will be honored at the 2016 Annual Conference of the American Society on Aging (ASA).
-Participates will be invited to present information about their awarded program or project at the conference.
+Participants will be invited to present information about their awarded program or project at the conference.
 Travel stipends will be available for the conference.

 Eligibility and Submission Conditions

 - Not for profit organizations, government agencies, and universities addressing a community need with a program or project that focuses primarily on family / informal caregivers of adults with Alzheimer's disease and related dementias are eligible to apply.
 Note: Family / informal caregivers are unpaid caregivers.
 The term includes family members, friends, domestic partners, and neighbors.

 - Nonprofit applicants must submit proof of their 501(c)(3) status or other nonprofit status.

 - The nominated program or project has to have been active during the calendar year of 2014 and / or 2015.
 If the program or project involves a major culminating event, that event must have occurred prior to application deadline.

 - For the Policy and Advocacy and Creative Expression categories, program or project may be related to either family / informal caregivers or persons with dementia or both.